smurfy/fahrplan/index.md

 ========

-A journey planner and timetable application for a lot of train and public transport lines in Europe and Australia.
+A journey planner and timetable application for a lot of train and public transport lines in Europe, USA and Australia.

 Supported Operating Systems/Devices:
 ------------------------------------